 We are committed to creating an open and fair safety culture within Brevard County Transit Services that supports out Safety Management System.
-As we implement this policy, we pledge that our first response to any event will be to fairly and justly investigate the circumstances involved.
+As we implement this policy, we pledge that our first response to any event will be to fairly and justly investigate the nature of all incidents and circumstances pertaining to them.

-Scott Nelson, Transit Director
+Terry A. Jordan, Transit Director